lumilio/Jungle-didakoo.com-README.md/README.md

 ![Imgur Image](http://i.imgur.com/prdR0xK.jpg)

-In didakoo.com, MetaMask login is made through the signature of a message, not a smart contract, and it requires zero gas fees.
+In didakoo.com, MetaMask login is done through the signature of a message (a random nonce) to authenticate wallet ownership.
+This signature does not require any on-chain transactions and has zero gas fees.
 You can connect a fresh wallet without worrying about transaction costs or exposing your main account.

 <!-- ![Imgur Image](http://i.imgur.com/wJar46b.jpg) -->
 <!-- ![Imgur Image](http://i.imgur.com/lL279cn.jpg) -->